 - Trophy Wife: Amaranthe was this to Benard Shah.

-- Tuxedo and Martini: The film being a parody, it gives more than the occasional nod to a famous British agent, this being the year Goldfinger made him a cultural phenomenon.
-Now, try to imagine James Bond as a grumpy and bulky French agent in a suit.
+- Tuxedo and Martini: The film being a parody, it gives more than the occasional nod to a famous British agent, this being the year Goldfinger made him a global cultural phenomenon.

 - Ugly Guy, Hot Wife: Benard Shah was fat and bald, and Amaranthe is a sexpot.

 - Underestimating Badassery: Pretty much everyone underestimates the badassery of Francis Lagneau, the French spy.

 - Unusually Uninteresting Sight: Amaranthe is amazingly unfazed by all the shit that's progressively going on in her husband's castle if she's not completely oblivious to it, from a bunch of spies pretending to be former friends of her husband to a fat American chasing her to try to buy the patents.
 And that's not even counting the dozens of Chinese and Japanese agents killing her house servants and being mowed down by the aforementioned spies.

 - Wig, Dress, Accent: The disguises of Boris Vassilieff, Eusebio Cafarelli and Hans Müller in the final scene.